-- 1. Be directly and solely responsible for the appointment, dismissal, compensation, retention and oversight of the work of any independent auditor engaged by the Company (including resolution of disagreements between management and the auditor regarding financial reporting) for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Company.
-The independent auditor shall report directly to the Committee. - 2.
-Meet with the independent auditor prior to commencement of the audit and discuss the planning and staffing of the audit.
+1. Be directly and solely responsible for the appointment, dismissal, compensation, retention and oversight of the work of any independent auditor engaged by the Company (including resolution of disagreements between management and the auditor regarding financial reporting) for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Company.
+Discuss with the independent auditor any significant issues that the independent auditor discussed with management in connection with such appointment or retention.
+The independent auditor shall report directly to the Committee.